 The Sourcing Governance Foundation qualification has been created by APMG in partnership the International Association of Outsourcing Professionals (IAOP).
 Gaining this qualification demonstrates an individual's mastery of the basic concepts of outsourcing and sourcing governance - 1.0 credit.

 The BiSL Foundation qualification has been created by APMG working in partnership ASL BiSL Foundation.
 The qualification is aimed at those that have a operational, management or strategic in ITSM.
 Gaining this certification demonstrates an individual's grasp of the basic principles of the management of business information - 0.5 credits.

-For further information on any of these qualifications and for training options, please either call us on +44 (0)333 800 7000 or email us.
+For further information on any of these qualifications and for training options, please contact us using one of the methods below.